openworm/org.geppetto.docs/source/plotW.md

 ```
 Where type can be : "JPEG", "PNG" or "SVG"

-Setting Options ----------User can modify a Plot Widget settings,
+Settings ----------User can modify a Plot Widget settings,
 including: x and y axis, line plot's visibility of points and lines.
 Create a javascript object in the console specifying the options, and
 use setOptions() with the created object to set the options for the Plot